The following post provides dozens of things to do in New Orleans in March 2024.

 If you thought the party would stop with Mardi Gras, you clearly underestimate how much this town loves to celebrate.

 In New Orleans, St. Patrick’s Day is a multi-week celebration complete with parades and block parties.

 While many of the festivities are hosted by pubs and include plenty of drinking, you’ll still find great activities to do with the whole family.

 You might want to bring some money for food and drinks, but the music won’t cost you a dime.

-7) See Wildlife in the Swamps
+9. See Wildlife in the Swamps

 With the weather getting warmer, March might be a good time to head out to the swamps surrounding New Orleans.